-'A time will soon come,' Mo said, 'when you will see with the inwards eyes of true understanding.'
+'A time will come,' Mo said, 'when you will see with the inward eyes of true understanding.'

 The following excerpt is from the second, yet unpublished novel, Elysium’s Passage: Surreal Adventures.
 As with all the novels in the series it is narrated in first person by James, the central character.
 As before, the discussion relates to the topic of matter and what is real.